LAST UPDATED: 3/6/26 – Belfast, Northern Ireland Guide

 Titanic Quarter

 Without a doubt, the Titanic Quarter is the top must-see attraction in Belfast.
 This large-scale waterfront regeneration project includes a magnificent museum on the building of the Titanic.
-On the Titanic Experience, you can explore the ship deck, visit the shipyard, and learn how the ship was made and how it ultimately sunk.
+On the Titanic Experience, you can explore the ship deck, visit the shipyard, and learn how the ship was made and how it ultimately sank.
 This is an amazing family experience that the kids will absolutely love.

 Albert Memorial Clock Tower

-Completed in 1869, the Albert Memorial Clock Tower is one of the best known landmarks in the city of Belfast.
-It is a beautiful clock tower that resembles in many ways Big Ben in London.
+Completed in 1869, the Albert Memorial Clock Tower is one of the best-known landmarks in the city of Belfast.
+It is a beautiful clock tower that resembles Big Ben in many ways in London.
 The clock tower stands at 113 feet tall and can be seen from many locations around the city.

 Falls Street Murals